Wedding Planning Timeline Checklist: Month-by-Month Guide

 On the morning of your wedding, the only thing you should be thinking about is enjoying the moment.
 But a quick checklist ensures nothing gets forgotten:

-• Marriage license — Bring the signed license for the officiant.
+- Marriage license -- Bring the signed license for the officiant

-• Rings — Confirm someone has them.
+- Rings -- Confirm someone has them

-• Vendor tip envelopes — Hand them off to your designated person.
+- Vendor tip envelopes -- Hand them off to your designated person

-• Vows — Keep a printed copy in your pocket or bag.
+- Vows -- Keep a printed copy in your pocket or bag

-• Emergency kit — Stash it somewhere accessible at the venue.
+- Emergency kit -- Stash it somewhere accessible at the venue

 How AI Can Simplify Your Wedding Timeline

-Dream Event generates a complete wedding concept from a short description — including theme, narrative arc, food and beverage direction, decor recommendations, and venue suggestions.
+Dream Event generates a complete wedding concept from a short description -- including theme, narrative arc, food and beverage direction, decor recommendations, and venue suggestions.
 Instead of spending weeks researching and assembling ideas from Pinterest boards and spreadsheets, you get a cohesive starting point in minutes.

 From there, you can refine every detail using the AI Event Designer.
 Want to adjust the color palette?
-Swap the entrée options?
+Swap the entree options?
 Explore a different theme entirely?
 The AI adapts in real time until the plan fits your vision, venue, and budget.

-Once your concept is set, Dream Event's operations suite helps you track your budget, manage vendors, coordinate staffing, and build your day-of timeline — all in one place.
+Once your concept is set, Dream Event's operations suite helps you track your budget, manage vendors, coordinate staffing, and build your day-of timeline -- all in one place.
 No more juggling five different apps and a spreadsheet.

-You can try Dream Event for free — the Starter plan includes one AI-generated concept per month, so you can see how it works before committing to a paid plan.
+You can try Dream Event for free -- the Starter plan includes one AI-generated concept per month, so you can see how it works before committing to a paid plan.

 Your Wedding, Your Timeline

 The most important thing is to start with a plan and stay organized.
 Check tasks off as you go, communicate clearly with your vendors, and build in buffer time for the unexpected.
-And when you feel overwhelmed — which you will, at some point — remember that the goal isn't a perfect checklist.
-It's a celebration of your relationship with the people you love.

 Ready to plan your wedding?
-Dream Event generates a complete wedding concept — theme, programming, food and beverage, decor, and vendor recommendations — in minutes.
+Dream Event generates a complete wedding concept -- theme, programming, food and beverage, decor, and vendor recommendations -- in minutes.
 Try it free.